HKozuka/vertical-video-prototype/README.md

 ## Overview

-Built a working prototype that uses face detection to intelligently crop 16:9 movies to 9:16 vertical format—optimized for mobile screens where users hold phones vertically.
+Built a working prototype that uses face detection to intelligently crop 16:9 movies to 9:16 vertical format, optimized for mobile screens where users hold phones vertically.

 **Key stat:** Vertical videos have 90% higher completion rates on mobile than horizontal videos (Snapchat, 2023)